SharePoint/sp-dev-docs/docs/spfx/sharepoint-2019-support.md

 ### Node.js, Gulp CLI, and Yeoman versions

-The dependencies for SPFx v1.4.1 frameworks, tools, and the associated versions don't match the same dependency matrix for the latest versions of SPFx.
+The dependencies for SPFx v1.4.1 frameworks, tools, and the associated versions don't match the same dependency matrix for the latest versions of SharePoint Framework.
 In these cases, you may need to install specific versions of the tools.
 We recommend you install Node.js v8.9.4, gulp v3.9.1 and Yeoman v2.0.6.

-## Manuals for web part development and deployment with SPFx
+## Manuals for web part development and deployment with SharePoint Framework

-Follow these steps for web part development and deployment with SPFx:
+Follow these steps for web part development and deployment with SharePoint Framework:

-- Prepare the environment for SPFx development
+- Prepare the environment for SharePoint Framework development
 - Develop SharePoint Framework web part
-- Verify SPFx web part on local SharePoint workbench
+- Verify SharePoint Framework web part on local SharePoint workbench
-- Deploy SPFx solution to the SharePoint Server
+- Deploy SharePoint Framework solution to the SharePoint Server

-### Prepare the environment for SPFx development
+### Prepare the environment for SharePoint Framework development

 1. Install Node.js

    Install `Node.js v8.9.4`; if you have `nvm` installed, use `nvm` to install `8.9.4`.
 Verify the version if you have `Node.js` installed.
-2. Install Yeoman and gulp
+2. Install Yeoman and Gulp

    Specify these versions:
    - `npm install -g gulp@3.9.1`